 - Remittance from India for margins or margin calls to overseas exchanges / overseas counterparty.

-- Remittances for purchase of FCCBs issued by Indian companies in the overseas secondary market.
+- Remittances for the purchase of FCCBs issued by Indian companies in the overseas secondary market.

 - Remittance for trading in foreign exchange abroad.